josephtey/AmplifyWorkshop/README.md

    amplify init
    ```

-4. To connect your React web app to Amplify, open the file `src/index.js` add the following code after your imports:
+4. To connect your React web app to Amplify, open the file `src/index.js`, and add the following code:

-   `src/index.js`
+   In `src/index.js`, **after the import statements**:

    ```javascript
    import Amplify from 'aws-amplify'